Information about Mitoxantrone

 How mitoxantrone works

-Mitoxantrone works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.
+Mitoxantrone is an anti-cancer medication.
+It works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.

 Common side effects of mitoxantrone